Command line interfaces

 hacks.

-You could of course ask the question why we at all would like to have the possibility of defining such CLI.
+You could of course ask the question why we at all want to have the possibility of defining such a CLI.
 The main

 argument here is to give users of our code a single entrypoint to interact with our application instead of having

 multiple scripts.
-As long as all subcommands are proper documented, then our interface should be simple to interact
+As long as all subcommands are properly documented, then our interface should be simple to interact

 with (again think git